openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/peripeduncularNucleus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Peripeduncular nucleus' is a brainstem nucleus, nucleus of midbrain tegmentum and midbrain nucleus.
-It is part of the midbrain tegmentum.
+   :definition: Is a brainstem nucleus, nucleus of midbrain tegmentum and midbrain nucleus.
+Is part of the midbrain tegmentum. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002144) ('is_a' and 'relationship')]
-   :description: A group of neuron cell bodies that form a thin, caplike configuration over the dorsolateral aspect of the crus cerebri; many of its cells are acetylcholinesterase positive.
+   :description: A group of neuron cell bodies that form a thin, caplike configuration over the dorsolateral aspect of the crus cerebri; many of its cells are acetylcholinesterase positive. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002144)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0108731
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002144#peripeduncular-nucleus-1
    :name: peripeduncular nucleus